IngvarBaranin/Peano666/README.md

 ## 4. Evaluation

----

-### Requirements
+## 5. Requirements

-- Jupyter
+- Jupyter (or whatever you use to handle .ipynb files)
 - Music21 (pip install music21)
-- Selenium (pip install selenium with ChromeDriver 90.0.4430.24)
+- Selenium* (pip install selenium, with ChromeDriver 90.0.4430.24)
-- TensorFlow (pip install tensorflow)
+- TensorFlow 2 (pip install tensorflow)

+*If you want to scrape the dataset we used